 Parsnips are naturally sweet, and roasting them brings out an amazing caramelized note, with a buttery finish.
 Sound fabulous?
 It gets better.
 I pair them with Arugula Pistachio Pesto, which has a peppery, brininess about it.
-It's the perfect complement to roasted parsnips!Jump to Recipe
+It's the perfect partner for roasted parsnips!

 Are Parsnips Healthy?

 Notably, a serving of this recipe has almost 40% of your recommended fiber intake for the day - great for both heart health and regularity!
 Parsnips are a good source of potassium and vitamin C, as well.
 And that's BEFORE we add the delicious pesto!
 (See more about the nutritional content of parsnips.)